deepesdl/deepesdl-doc/docs/guide/user-guide.md

 dataset, usually using a Jupyter notebook.
-If a dataset shall be persisted, maybe even re-published,  and is furthermore based on input data that needs to be e.g. downloaded beforehand or other preprocessing steps are performed, then the cube generation recipe approach is the suitable one.
+If a dataset shall be persisted, maybe even re-published,  and is furthermore based on input data that needs to be e.g. downloaded beforehand or other preprocessing steps are performed, then the cube generation recipe approach is recommended.
+Note that the Cube Gen team follows this approach for all cubes generated and published by DeepESDL.

 ## Cube generation recipe approach for static data cubes